phlex-ruby/phlex/README.md

 end
 ```

-Instance variables are also copied down to components embedded inside them unless there is a naming conflict.
+Instance variables are also copied down to components embedded inside them, unless the subcomponent redefines the instance variable.

 ```ruby
 class ArticlesComponent < Phlex::Component